ecoacoustics/website/content/_index.md

 and learning.
 We pay our respects to all Aboriginal and Torres Strait Islander peoples and we welcome opportunities to learn from them and share our learnings.

-_This research/project is supported by the Australian Research Data Commons (ARDC).
+_This project is supported by the [Australian Research Data Commons (ARDC)](https://ardc.edu.au/project/open-ecoacoustics/).
 The ARDC is funded by NCRIS._

 </div>